metosin/malli/docs/function-schemas.md

 ;                                                                          :value "00"})}}})}
 ```

 Smallest failing invocation is `(str 0 0)`, which returns `"00"`, which is not an `:int`.
-Great.
+Looks good.

 But, why `mg/function-checker` is not enabled by default?
-It uses generartive testing, which is orders of magnitude slower and would introduce an extra dependency of `test.check` to `malli.core` making the core library much heavier.
+The reason is that it uses generartive testing, which is orders of magnitude slower than normal validation and requires an extra dependency to `test.check`, which would make `malli.core` much heavier.
 This would be expecially bad for CLJS bundle size.

 ## Generating functions

-We can also generate implementations for functions based on the function schemas.
+We can also generate function implementations based on the function schemas.
 The generated functions check the function arity and arguments at runtime and return generated values.

 ```clj
 (def plus-gen (mg/generate =>plus))